pniedzielski/dotfiles/README.md

 pniedzielski's Dotfiles
 =======================
-Copyright © 2014, Patrick M. Niedzielski.
+Copyright © 2014–2015, Patrick M. Niedzielski.
 This code is licensed under the GNU GPLv3+.
 Please see the `COPYING` file for details.

-To bootstrap a system with these dotfiles, just run the following command from the root of your source tree:
+To bootstrap a system with these dotfiles, make sure you have [GNU Stow][1] installed.
+Then, for each package you want to install, run

-    ./bootstrap.sh
+    stow -t ~ -S packages names separated by spaces

-This will symlink the dotfiles to your home directory (backing up any that already exist) and install Cask and all the required Emacs packages.
+Additionally, for Emacs, you'll want to use the `./emacs/.emacs.d/bootstrap.sh` script to install necessary packages.